-Students in their dress and grooming must recognize the necessity for health, safety, cleanliness, and modesty at all times.
-Specific guidelines that will apply to everyday dress and grooming include but are not limited to the following:
+Dress and grooming guidelines recognize the necessity for health, safety, cleanliness, and modesty at all times.
+Specific guidelines are listed below but this list is not intended to be comprehensive.
+When confronted with a dress or grooming situation not directly covered by the list below, administration reserves the right to make decisions based on maintaining an educational environment free of unnecessary distractions.

-- 1. Dress shorts/skirts may be worn provided the short length extends to 3" above the knee.
-Cycle shorts (lycra) or exercise tights are not considered appropriate wear. - 2.
-Costumes, garments, or anything that detracts from the educational process may not be worn to school.
-Hats, bandanas, gang affiliated headbands, or sunglasses may not be worn in the school building. - 3.
-Students shall wear all items of clothing in the following manner: - ✓ Shirts and blouses shall be buttoned properly. - ✓ Pants and shorts must be worn at waist level (no sagging) and shall have proper belting to hold them at the waist position.
-Leggings or jeggings, etc. may be worn with a cover garment that extends to mid thigh. - ✓ Jeans with holes 3 inches above the knee should not be worn at school, unless material is placed underneath the holes to avoid the visibility of skin.

-- 4. The wearing of any apparel that has writing, printing, symbols, or graphics that is judged to be offensive, immoral, vulgar, lewd or suggestive and/or implies sex, drugs, alcohol, tobacco, violence, or other subjects disruptive to the normal school environment are prohibited. - 5.
-All shirts, blouses, and dresses must have capped sleeves and cover the upper chest, midriff area, and back. - 6.
-Shoes must be worn at all times.
-Shoes should be appropriate for the school environment and not distract from educational experience (free from wheels, no excessive heel or accessories, e.t.). - 7.
-The display of any object, symbol, or clothing that could reasonably be considered gang-related is prohibited. - 8.
-Heavy outer coats and hats must be placed in lockers upon entering the school and remain there during the day.
-If warmth is a personal problem without a coat, the student should address his/her problem by wearing a sweater or sweatshirt. - 9.
-Only pierced ears are allowed.
-Other piercings will not be allowed.
-However, a small clear spacer or stud will be allowed to maintain the original holes.
+- Dress shorts/skirts may be worn provided the length extends to 5.5" above the knee.
+Students can use the width of the agenda book as a guide.
+Placing the agenda book width-wise so that the agenda book is touching the top of the knee cap, the clothing must touch the book to be of legal length. - Leggings or other tight fitting clothing is permitted as long as the material is of an appropriate thickness.
+An appropriate thickness is defined as a thickness that does not create a distraction to the educational environment.
+Final decisions regarding this will be made by the administration. - Costumes, garments, or anything that detracts from the educational process may not be worn to school. - Hats, bandanas, or sunglasses may not be worn in the school building. - Hats are allowed in the welding classroom only.
+They must be put in a locker upon leaving the area. - Students shall wear all items of clothing in the following manner: - Shirts and blouses must be buttoned properly. - Pants and shorts must be worn at waist level (no sagging) and shall have proper belting to hold them at the waist position. - If the clothing has holes in it, the holes must meet the standard established in 1).
+The holes cannot be more than 5 inches above the knee unless the holes are adequately patched so that no skin is visible above the 5 inch mark. - The wearing of any apparel that has writing, printing, symbols, or graphics that is judged, by school personnel, to be offensive, immoral, vulgar, lewd or suggestive and/or implies sex, drugs, alcohol, tobacco, violence, or other subjects disruptive to the normal school environment is prohibited. - The wearing of gang related headbands or the display of any object, symbol, or clothing that could reasonably be considered gang-related is prohibited. - All shirts, blouses, and dresses must have capped sleeves and cover the upper chest, midriff area, and back. - Shoes must be worn at all times.
+Shoes should be appropriate for the school environment and not distract from the educational environment (free from wheels, no excessive heel or accessories, e.t.). - Heavy outer coats and hats must be placed in lockers upon entering the school and remain there during the day.
+The temperature varies greatly from classroom to classroom at Forest Park.
+Students are encouraged to have a sweatshirt or sweater available to maintain their individual comfort level. - Piercings are permitted as long as they do not distract from the educational environment of the school.
+The administration will determine if the piercing is a distraction.
+If a piercing is deemed a distraction, an attempt will be made to find a suitable solution..